 P10 Scheduled to Ring the Opening Bell at New York Stock Exchange

-DALLAS, Nov.
-28, 2022 (GLOBE NEWSWIRE) -- P10, Inc. PX, a leading private markets solutions provider, today announced that Robert Alpert, Chairman and Co-CEO, and Clark Webb, Co-CEO along with other members of leadership are scheduled to ring the Opening Bell at the New York Stock Exchange on Monday, December 5, 2022.
+/EIN News/ -- DALLAS, Nov.
+28, 2022 (GLOBE NEWSWIRE) -- P10, Inc. (NYSE: PX), a leading private markets solutions provider, today announced that Robert Alpert, Chairman and Co-CEO, and Clark Webb, Co-CEO along with other members of leadership are scheduled to ring the Opening Bell at the New York Stock Exchange on Monday, December 5, 2022.

 P10 celebrates its one-year anniversary as a public company, recognizing the contributions from limited partners, general partners, employees, and stockholders.
 Robert Alpert and Clark Webb said, “We are thrilled to stand with the P10 team and celebrate our first year as a New York Stock Exchange listed company.
 As the premier private markets solutions provider in the middle and lower middle market, we build bridges to private markets by delivering a differentiated set of investment solutions to global clients.
 We are honored to represent the P10 family and extend our sincere appreciation for their exceptional contributions to client success.”